 The 1.7km cycle lane will be kept warm by residual heat from a local paper plant.
 Concerns have been raised that frogs might find the warm path a little too comfortable, presenting a danger to themselves and cyclists.

-The local council has promised that it will closely monitor local wildlife and whether it is impacted by this new path, persevering with these plans which are set to be completed by the winter of 2019.
+The local council has promised that it will closely monitor local wildlife and whether it is impacted by this new path, persevering with these plans which are set to be completed by the winter.

 “This path is mainly for commuters.
 It is a beautiful protected area, and that is the reason we wanted to do this.
 We don’t want to use salt there to keep it snow-free”, Petra Borsboom, a spokeswoman for Gelderland council, told The Guardian.